sous-chefs/nagios/README.md

 Copyright 2009-2017, Chef Software, Inc
 Copyright 2012, Webtrends Inc.
 Copyright 2013-2014, Limelight Networks, Inc.
+Copyright 2018, Oracle and/or its affiliates.
+All rights reserved

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.